No Depression (magazine): History

-Return to print
+Return to print, Move to digital-only

 In May 2015, No Depression announced it would be returning to print after seven years of being an online-only publication.
 According to an article by Kim Ruehl, "we’re opening up pre-orders via Kickstarter for what will be a truly unique magazine – there will be no advertisements.
 Instead, the articles will be accompanied only by stunning photography and original illustrations.
-The paper will be larger and thicker than you might remember from the original incarnation, printed by the one of the only carbon-neutral printers in North America."
+The paper will be larger and thicker than you might remember from the original incarnation, printed by one of the only carbon-neutral printers in North America."

+In May 2025, No Depression made the decision to retire the print journal and publish all stories on nodepression.org.
+No Depression said on the topic "Rising costs of production and shipping made it unsustainable to continue.
+While we know the print journal meant a lot to our readers (and to us), this shift to online memberships allows us to focus on delivering great roots journalism to be published on our website as well other mission focused initiatives like our writing Fellowships with the FreshGrass Institute."